 Perhaps the best thing about harvest salads is that they are endlessly adaptable to whatever you like that is also in season.

-Salad Greens : While peppery arugula is my favorite for this harvest salad, hearty kale, spinach or mixed greens would also be delicious.
+Salad Greens : While peppery arugula is my favorite for this harvest salad, spinach, hearty kale (just like this kale apple salad and also goes great with mango), or mixed greens would also be delicious.

-TIP: If you opt to use kale, be sure to massage the dressing into the greens first.
+TIP: If you opt to use curly kale and not tuscan kale, be sure to massage the dressing into the greens first.
 This will not only help to reduce the toughness factor of raw kale, but will also help it to hold onto the maple vinaigrette.
 Check out this post from Bon Appétit to see how it's done.

 If you are eating this salad as an entrée, I highly recommend adding some more yumminess to the mix: